VictoriaParkes/MS1-Vikki-Sponge-Patisserie/README.md

 The 'Contact us' page features:
 - Telephone number and email address for the bakery.
 - A contact form containing:
-    - text input fields in which the user is required to enter their name and email address.
+    - A text input fields in which the user is required to enter their name in order to submit the form.
+    - An email input field in which the user is required to enter their email address in order to submit the form.
-    - a telephone input for the user to enter their telephone number.
+    - A telephone input for the user to enter their telephone number.
-    - a drop down input for the user to select an option for what type of event they require a cake for if applicable.
+    - A drop down input for the user to select an option for what type of event they require a cake for if applicable.
-    - a date input field for the user to enter a date they would require a cake.
+    - A date input field for the user to enter a date they would require a cake.
-    - a text area input field for the user to write their message to the bakery.
+    - A text area input field in which the user is required to enter their message to the bakery in order to submit the form.
-    - the user submits the form using the submit button located under the message input field.
+    - The user submits the form using the submit button located under the message input field.

 The 'Find Us' page features: